vishnusinghvishnu535-debug/Induction-programme/README.md

 **Section:** MEB2

-## Day-1 (30/07/2025)
+## 📅Day-1 (30/07/2025)

 The induction programme started **at 8:30 AM** with blessings from Gurudwara Sahib of the college.
-The day began with a peaceful **Path and Kirtan** at the College Gurudwara Sahib, setting a spiritual tone for the journey ahead. 🙏
+🛕The day began with a peaceful **Path and Kirtan** at the College Gurudwara Sahib, setting a spiritual tone for the journey ahead. 🙏
 Then after that, We were treated with refreshments at 9:30 AM .
 **At 10:00 AM**, the Induction Programme commenced in the Auditorium, highlighting the college's 70-year legacy